HYDesmondLiu/B2RL/README.md

 - *Action*: We control two important parameters, namely, zone air temperature setpoint and actual supply airflow setpoint.
-Both are in continuous space and the action spaces are normalized in the range of $[-1,1]$.

 - *Reward*: We monitor the thermal states of the space as well as the thermal comfort index predicted by a regression model, and then make control decisions with the actions